Educational psychology support for parents and carers

 The SENCo will, if appropriate, contact us to start a discussion about your child’s needs.

-Our Local Offer is a directory of support services for children and young people with special education needs and disabilities.
+Our SEND local offer is a directory of support services for children and young people with special education needs and disabilities.

 Educational Psychology Service, Civic Offices, Knoll Street, Cleethorpes, North East Lincolnshire, DN35 8LN